 - Deceasing gum chewing

-Quitting smoking has been found to both reduce GERD symptoms and improve other health factors.
+Quitting smoking has been found to both reduce GERD symptoms and improve other health factors, according to February 2016 research in PLOS One.

 Remember: It may be perfectly normal to experience a bit of heartburn after that slice of pepperoni pizza, but acid reflux that occurs more than two to three times per week is not normal and does warrant a visit to your health care provider for evaluation.